IgniteUI/indigo-design-docfx/en/components/accordion.md

 ## Styling

 The Accordion component offers styling flexibility, with various options for customization.
-You can choose the colors of both the Header's and Body's background, as well as the text color and weight.
+You can choose the colors of both the Headers' and Bodys' backgrounds, as well as the text color and weight.
 Additionally, you can customize the icon color and type.

 <img class="responsive-img" src="../images/accordion_styling.png" srcset="../images/accordion_styling@2x.png 2x" />